DeepaGheewala/Credit_Risk_Analysis/README.md

 ## Overview & Purpose
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
 We will use <ins>imbalanced-learn</ins> and <ins>scikit-learn</ins> libraries to build and evaluate models using resampling.

-Using the credit card credit dataset from [LendingClub](Resources/LoanStats_2019Q1.csv), and then apply different models as mentioned below to figure out which fits the best.
+Using the credit card credit [dataset](Resources/LoanStats_2019Q1.csv) from **LendingClub**, and then apply different models as mentioned below to figure out which fits the best.

 * Oversample the data using the [RandomOverSampler] and SMOTE algorithms.
 * Undersample the data using the ClusterCentroids algorithm.